-Sports participation
+Sports participation – duration and intensity

-The sports measured in this review include soccer, swimming, cycling, dancing, badminton, basketball, gymnastics, fencing, wrestling and judo.
-The sample size for specific sports varied widely from 7 to 77.
-In Mentzel et al’s study tennis, triathlon and weight training were excluded from the sub-group analysis given that those sports had a sample size of one .
-Participants engaged in HRSA were almost exclusively engaged in their specified sport for a minimum of one year and up to 12 twelve years or more.
-The mean weekly training regime in sporting participants in the six studies was not standardised and ranged from a minimum of three hours.
-For many participants the weekly training regime was much greater, ranging from 10 to 27 hours.
-Mentzel et al’s study lacked details of athletes’ level of previous sports participation prior to the start of the study .

-In Vlachopoulos et al’s study, athletic sports male participants at baseline had been engaged (≥3 hours/week) in osteogenic (soccer) and/or non-osteogenic (swimming and cycling) sports for the previous three years or more (24).
-The results of that study indicated that the average years of training ranged from 3.9 to 5.9 years (24).

-Gomez-Bruton et al’s study assessed swimming training in both girls and boys who had a previous history of swimming and competing in regional tournaments for more than three years and training for a minimum of six hours per week (23).
+The sports measured in this review include soccer, swimming, cycling, dancing, badminton, basketball, gymnastics, fencing, wrestling and judoLack of comparability of intensity of sports training and duration of involvement in regular sport made it hard to draw comparisons between studies.
+For example, in Vlachopoulos et al’s study, athletic sports male participants at baseline had been engaged (≥3 hours/week) in osteogenic (soccer) and/or non-osteogenic (swimming and cycling) sports for the previous three years or more (24).
+Average years of training ranged from 3.9 to 5.9 years (24).
+By contrast, Gomez-Bruton et al’s study assessed swimming training in both girls and boys who had a previous history of swimming and competing in regional tournaments for more than three years and training for a minimum of six hours per week (23).
 The inclusion criteria for this study was that participants had to have been training on a regular basis in a sport (cycling was not included) for more than three hours per week for at least three years prior to the study.
 The swimmers were divided into those who were considered as pure swimmers as they had only participated in other sports for one or two years and other swimmers who were classified as participants in other sports for more than two hours per week and/or other sports for a period of more than two years prior to the study (23).
 Madic et al’s study on boys’ soccer activity required that participants had a sport history of a minimum one year of active sports occupation in soccer with weekly training sessions of typically lasting up to 10 to 15 hours (28).
 Yung et al’s male university students were categorised by main sporting activity from high to low impact weight bearing and non-weight bearing exercises (soccer, dancing, swimming and no exercise) (26).
 This exercise group of participants had to be engaged in supervised training in either soccer or dancing or swimming for at least two years, at twice a week, for at least two hour sessions (26).
 Mentzel et al’s study with both boys and girls included eight sporting activities: soccer, badminton, basketball, gymnastics, fencing, wrestling and judo (as only one child each represented tennis, triathlon and weight-training and, therefore, those sporting activities were not included in the analysis) (27).
 Sport participants had two or more 90-minute training sessions weekly at the start of the study; past and current sporting activity details of participants were not stated (27).
-Nurmi-Lawton et al studied female artistic gymnasts who had trained two or more years with more than 10 hours weekly training and had competed at club or regional level (25).
+Finally, Nurmi-Lawton et al studied female artistic gymnasts who had trained two or more years with more than 10 hours weekly training and had competed at club or regional level (25).